-The Master of Public Policy (MPP) provides training in policy analysis and program evaluation, with a focus on the decision-making process.
-This master's degree is designed to provide you with a comprehensive overview of essential leadership skills required for sound research and data analysis, judgment, communication, action, and creative and critical thinking.
-This online master's program helps prepare you to solve real-world problems at local, state, and national levels.
-Knowledge gained is useful preparation for senior-level management positions in government agencies, corporations, research institutes, advocacy or non-profit organizations, and other associations where the ability to analyze and evaluate information is a required skill.
+The Master of Public Policy (MPP) provides a comprehensive overview of essential skills required for sound research and data analysis, communication, action, and creative and critical thinking in the area of public policy.
+The online curriculum is designed to introduce a broad understanding and application of policy that allows a chosen concentration in a focused area such as Cyber, Space, National Security, Environmental, Public Law or Health.
+Knowledge gained is useful preparation for senior-level management positions in government agencies, corporations, research institutes, advocacy or non-profit organizations, and other associations.
+Understanding policy at the local, state, and national levels allows better advising and management of risk in these organizations.

-In addition to the institutional and degree level learning outcomes objectives, this degree also seeks the following specific learning outcomes of its graduates:
+In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes:

-- Evaluate the multi-disciplinary nature of the major theories underlying the discipline of public policy. - Extrapolate the processes by which public policies are designed, implemented, and evaluated. - Implement a variety of quantitative and qualitative methods to the study of public policy issues. - Evaluate the effectiveness of existing (or the impact of proposed) public policies. - Demonstrate appropriate analytical skills to contemporary policy issues. - Design public policies to solve strategic or social problems. - Deconstruct contemporary policy case studies using an ethical framework. - Communicate policy recommendations to diverse audiences.
+- Evaluate the multi-disciplinary nature of the major theories underlying the discipline of public policy. - Extrapolate the processes by which public policies are designed, implemented, and evaluated. - Evaluate the effectiveness of existing (or the impact of proposed) public policies. - Demonstrate appropriate analytical skills to analyze contemporary policy issues. - Design public policies to solve strategic or social problems. - Deconstruct contemporary policy case studies using an ethical framework. - Communicate policy recommendations to diverse audiences